roeb/graphql-mesh-apollo-sample/README.md

 > ⚠️ Yoga GraphiQL doesn't work with subscription.
 It throws **Must provide query string**.
 Any other graphql client like Banana Cake Pop oder Apollo Studio works fine.

+4. Once the GraphQL Mesh and Apollo Server are started, the React App must be started in a new terminal.

+`yarn start:react'

-4. Add the following Header to your Requests
+5. Add the following Header to your Requests

 ```json
 {